 5. Do not stop looking at your surroundings.
 A good photo could be waiting for you just around the corner.”

-“When capturing pictures of a city I usually make it my priority to shoot in good natural light, usually my favorite time of the day is sunrise or right after sunset.
+“When capturing pictures of a city I usually make it my priority to shoot in good natural light, usually my favourite time of the day is sunrise or right after sunset.
 What I think it’s really impactful in some of my photos is how I manage to capture very crowded scenes at times when they’re completely empty — so I suggest you wake up very early in the morning to get a really suggestive shot”

 1. Time of Day and Lighting.
 The time of day you choose to shoot can impact greatly on the mood and dimension of your photo.
 I personally love photographing between sunset and twilight.
 Golden sunlight gives a photo more depth and natural warmth while city lights and traffic at the blue of twilight somehow shows the city’s spirit and heartbeat and is a thrill to capture.

 3. Perspective.
 Every photographer wants the money shot, the shot that everyone takes and everyone is familiar with.
-I’m guilty of this myself, however in addition to this I also strive to take a few shots offering a unique perspective of the city I am photographing.
+I’m guilty of this myself, however, in addition to this I also strive to take a few shots offering a unique perspective of the city I am photographing.
 This could be photographing the skyline from an unusual vantage point or even being creative with your shot, for example photographing a famous landmark from a very low angle on the street.
 Think outside the box and you could quite possibly be setting the next Instagram trend!”

 “When I take photos of cities I often try to capture the sights in the right light – the brighter the better!
-I always try to find a new angle for a shot from this sight.
+I always try to find a new angle for a shot from this site.
 But often I also go through small byroads and hope to find a very sweet corner or angle.
 Whenever you are in a (big) town, always carry your phone or camera with you that you can’t miss a brilliant light or opportunity for a lovely photo!
 Another tip is to always get as high as possible to have a perfect overview of the city!”

 “Besides the usual tips like looking for the perfect light, creating a great composition etc my tip would be to find a rich scenery.
 One of the things that I always look for in my photos are locations that are very rich in terms of textures, elements, buildings, people.
 I don’t like dull or boring situations.
-Weather a wall, or a street, or a view, I always make sure that it has a great amount of elements in it that make you say ‘wow’.”
+Whether a wall, or a street, or a view, I always make sure that it has a great amount of elements in it that make you say ‘wow’.”

-“I love travelling around the world, but also exploring my neighborhood and surrounding cities.
+“I love travelling around the world, but also exploring my neighbourhood and surrounding cities.
 I take a lot of photos on my way to the office.
 As my work starts early, the streets are empty.
-So my first tip would be to get up early, if you want your pictures to look calm and not crowded with people.
+So my first tip would be to get up early if you want your pictures to look calm and not crowded with people.
 Another benefit from taking photos in the morning is the light.
 It is very soft and gives your pictures a special touch.
-When I want to take a picture of a certain spot in a city that I am traveling to, I like to check out the location a day before I shoot and take a few test pictures.
+When I want to take a picture of a certain spot in a city that I am travelling to, I like to check out the location a day before I shoot and take a few test pictures.
 I come back the next day and sometimes even one or two times more for the perfect light.
 As I only shoot on my phone, the light is important for my pictures.”

 “My favourite spots for photography are picture-perfect European towns filled with old charm and amazing scenic beauty.
 Even if I’m in a small village I will still find plenty to photograph.